 Science and Engineering Practices Disciplinary Core Ideas Engaging in Argument from Evidence- Construct an oral and written argument supported by empirical evidence and scientific reasoning to support or refute an explanation or a model for a phenomenon or a solution to a problem.
 LS2.C: Ecosystem Dynamics, Functioning, and Resilience- Ecosystems are dynamic in nature; their characteristics can vary over time.
 Disruptions to any physical or biological component of an ecosystem can lead to shifts in all its populations.
 MS-LS2-5- Evaluate competing design solutions for maintaining biodiversity and ecosystem services.
-Crosscutting Concepts Learning Objectives Stability and Change- TLW identify and describe:

-Grade: 6th Content Area: Science Small changes in one part of a system might cause large changes in another part.
-Changes in the physical or biological components of an ecosystem, including the magnitude of the changes Changes in the populations of an ecosystem, including the magnitude of the changes Evidence of causal and correlational relationships between changes in the components of an ecosystem with the changes in populations.
+Crosscutting Concepts Learning Objectives Stability and Change- Small changes in one part of a system might cause large changes in another part.
+TLW identify and describe: Changes in the physical or biological components of an ecosystem, including the magnitude of the changes Changes in the populations of an ecosystem, including the magnitude of the changes Evidence of causal and correlational relationships between changes in the components of an ecosystem with the changes in populations.